assaidy/blogging_app/README.md

 - **SQLC**: SQL compiler and type-safe query generator for Go.
 - **Docker Compose**: Containerization and orchestration for local development and deployment,
 - **Cursor Pagination**: Implemented cursor-based pagination to minimize bandwidth usage and reduce server load, ensuring efficient data retrieval for large datasets.
+- **Go Channels**: Used as an asynchronous queue for background tasks and event processing.
+- **Prefork**: Enabled for load balancing and improved performance under high traffic.